Harvard Summer School complies with the following federal and state guidelines.

-Paper copies will be mailed to students beginning January 31, 2022.
-Students should verify and update their mailing address and email address online before December 31, 2021 to ensure prompt delivery and receipt of their 1098-T forms.
+Paper copies will be mailed to students who have not opted into electronic delivery beginning January 31, 2024.
+Students should verify and update their mailing address and email address online before December 31, 2023 to ensure prompt delivery and receipt of their 1098-T forms.

 Harvard representatives are not permitted to give tax advice.
 Students should direct questions about their eligibility for the American Opportunity Credit and Lifetime Learning Credit to their tax advisors or visit the IRS website for more information.